aretasg/dockit/README.md

 ### Dependecies & Installation

 Have MGLTools 1.5.6 installed.
-If you are using Linux or Windows machine please replace pyhtonsh in bin folder with the one in the MGLTools bin bolder. macOS users with default directory used for MGLTools installation can keep the original pythonsh.
+If you are using Linux or Windows machine please replace pyhtonsh in the bin folder with the one in the MGLTools bin bolder. macOS users with default directory used for MGLTools installation can keep the original pythonsh.

 ### Example usage: